Walking with beasts: reminiscing with Bristol Zoo’s longest-serving keeper

-It’s almost 45 years since John Partridge first set foot in Bristol Zoo Gardens to begin work as a keeper.
-Since then he has formed some quite remarkable friendships with animals in his care.
-He is the calm voice of experience, the person to whom everyone turns.
-No other current keeper has worked at the zoo as long as he has.
+John Partridge spent 45 years in Bristol Zoo Gardens, forming some quite remarkable friendships with animals in his care while he worked as a keeper – the calm voice of experience, the person to whom everyone turned.
+No other current keeper has worked at the zoo for as long.

 “It was a job I always wanted to do.
-I’ve loved every minute of it,” he says in his gentle Welsh lilt, although his careers teachers were not that impressed when he told them he wanted to work in a zoo.
+I loved every minute of it,” he says in his gentle Welsh lilt, although his careers teachers were not that impressed when he told them he wanted to work in a zoo.
 “They said it wasn’t well paid and there was no future in it,” he recalls with a smile.
-But from the moment he arrived at Bristol Zoo in 1975 he has never regretted it and over the years he has risen through the ranks to his present role, senior curator of animals, which he took on 12 years ago.
+But from the moment he arrived at Bristol Zoo in 1975 he never regretted it and over the years he rose through the ranks to the role of senior curator of animals.

 He had a gentler encounter with another elephant called Christina.
 She was delighted to see him when he returned from the Middle East after three months away.
 “She had a habit of putting her trunk on top of my head by way of recognition.
 And that’s what she did.
 It was as if another elephant had returned and she wondered where I had been.”